lildrwzivert/Amazon_Vine_Analysis/README.md

 ### State if there is any positivity bias for reviews in the Vine program
 There are no paid reviews and the approval for unpaid reviews is 87%.
 There is no positivity bias detected.
+We could check lower ratings for bias such as 4-star.